Breast Cancer Prevention Clinic

 What to Expect from your Appointments

 The Breast Cancer Genetics and Prevention Program aims to provide a comprehensive, personalized consultation tailored to the needs of the individual patient.
 Many patients will meet first with a genetic counselor who will review family history and other risk factors for cancer, explain the role of genetic testing for hereditary cancer syndromes, offer testing (if appropriate), and provide an overall cancer risk assessment.
-Those patients considered to be at increased risk of breast cancer can then choose to consult with Dr. Hofstatter and Susan Chmael, APRN in the Breast Cancer Prevention Clinic, where we can provide a personalized breast cancer risk reduction care plan, including medical and surgical options.
+Those patients considered to be at increased risk of breast cancer can then choose to consult with the Breast Cancer Prevention Clinic, where we can provide a personalized breast cancer risk reduction care plan, including medical and surgical options.
 We offer clinical breast exams and self-breast exam education and arrange for appropriate breast cancer screening.
 If needed, we can also assist with arranging consultations with breast surgery, plastic surgery, gynecologic oncology and/or other specialists for a multidisciplinary approach to cancer prevention and surveillance.